-4.5 Develop new evidence and analytical tools to inform decision making and evaluation

-Interviewees agreed that robust data is required to help actors in the urban development system understand health determinants and overcome the propensity for siloed thinking.
-Many decision makers felt that the required data to show the link between the urban environment and the wider determinants of health is currently lacking.
-This point was made by a senior director of a large transport consultancy,
+4.5.
+Develop new evidence and analytical tools to inform decision-making and evaluation determinants and overcome the propensity for siloed thinking.
+Many decision-makers felt that the required data to show the link between the urban environment and the wider determinants of health is currently lacking.
+This point was made by a senior director of a large transport consultancy: